 So how long do veneers last and what influences their longevity?

-As far as cosmetic dentistry goes, dental veneers offer a near-instant solution but damaging them can happen just as quickly if the wearer isn’t careful.
+As far as cosmetic dentistry goes, it offers a near-instant solution but damaging them can happen just as quickly if the wearer isn’t careful.
 While dental porcelain is typically used because of its durable qualities, it isn’t tooth enamel.
 As a result, porcelain veneers can easily fall foul of misuse, miscare and mistreatment.

-Another factor that can influence how long dental veneers last has more to do with the initial placement than ongoing aftercare.
+Another factor that can influence how long they last has more to do with the initial placement than ongoing aftercare.